SAFER FARMS INITIATIVES

 The Safer Rides programme was proposed and championed by Rabobank, with sector partners ANZCO Foods, PGG Wrightson, FMG, LIC, Craigmore Sustainables and Silver Fern Farms.

-Thanks to extra funding from ACC, and industry partners wanting to stay involved, the programme is due to expand.
+Thanks to extra funding from ACC, and industry partners wanting to stay involved, the programme is returning in March 2026.
+Check out the links below to learn more.

 Ride Sharp, Come Home